-Alex Case, Junior (often referred to simply as “Junior”) was born in Marion in 1929.
-That same year, Jean Elaine Hagans was born an hour south, in Augusta, Kansas (Butler County).
-When she was a year old, she moved to Marion with her parents and older brother.
+Alex Case, Junior (often referred to simply as “Junior”) was born on September 24, 1928 in Marion to Alexander Heaton Case and Helen Braddock Case.
+A year later, Jean Elaine Hagans was born an hour south, in Augusta, Kansas (Butler County).
+When she was a year old, Jean moved to Marion with her parents and an older brother.

-Junior Case obtained his first state fishing license in 1946, the year before he and his high school sweetheart, Jean, graduated from Marion High School.
-Since Junior was an avid fisherman, he also purchased his first Marion County fishing stamp, for 25 cents (see Figure 10).
+Junior Case obtained his first state fishing and trapping licenses in 1946, the year before he and his high school sweetheart, Jean, graduated from Marion High School.
+As Junior was an avid fisherman, he also purchased his first Marion County fishing stamp, for 25 cents (see Figures 10 and 11).

-After high school, Alex went into the navy and Jean attended Kansas State University and was a member of the Tri Delta Sorority.
+The Korean War started up in June of 1950 and Alex enlisted in the Naval Aviation Cadet Program the next month.
+Jean attended Kansas State University and was a member of the Tri Delta Sorority.
 She graduated in 1951 with a bachelors degree in economics.

-After Jean finished college, the two were married and Jean became a Navy wife – something she was very proud of.
-The couple moved around the country a bit and when Alex went to serve our country in Korea, Jean returned to Kansas to live with her parents in Manhattan (72 miles northeast of Marion) and await the birth of their first child, Deborah.
+Alex graduated from flight training in August of 1952 and the two were married the same month.
+Thus Jean became a Navy wife – something she was very proud of.
+The couple moved around the country a bit and when Alex went to serve our country in Korea, Jean returned to Kansas to live with her parents in Manhattan (72 miles northeast of Marion) and await the birth of the couple’s first child, Deborah.

 Casey told me that almost every summer evening, just before dark, the family would go out to Alex’s favorite spot at the lake to fish for catfish.
 They would throw chicken livers in the lake to entice the fish and often would stay out until 10-11 o’clock.
 One night Casey, then 8 or 9 year sold, was sitting in the back of the family pickup with his line in the water.
 It was getting late, so he was dozing off when he was jolted awake; the fish was so big that it yanked him off the tailgate of the truck and onto the ground.
 It continued dragging him toward the water until the line suddenly broke – leaving the whole family in amazement and young Casey with a great story to tell for the rest of his life.